 Because of Switzerland's mountainous landscape, the number of suitable sites for NPPs is limited.
-Two sites are located near the German border; Leibstadt is situated 0,5 km and Beznau 5 km from the border.
+Two sites are located near the German border; Leibstadt is situated 0.5 km and Beznau 5 km from the border.
 The other two sites, Mühleberg and Gösgen, are located about 40 km from the French and 20 km from the German border, respectively.
 The geographic location of all Swiss nuclear facilities is shown on the map in Figure 1.

 Licensing procedures for three new units on existing sites were ongoing in Switzerland before the 2011 Fukushima Daiichi Nuclear Power Plant accident in Japan.
 The Federal Council suspended these procedures shortly after the Fukushima accident.
 Over the course of 2011, the Federal Council and the Swiss Parliament decided to phase out nuclear energy by abandoning the building of new plants, but the existing plants should continue to operate as long as they can do so safely.
-In October 2016, the energy companies Axpo, Alpiq and BKW withdrew their general license applications for replacement nuclear power plants.
+In October 2016, the energy companies Axpo, Alpiq and BKW withdrew their general licence applications for replacement nuclear power plants.

 In October 2013, the energy company BKW Energy Ltd decided to shut down Mühleberg NPP by the end of 2019.
 BKW submitted the decommissioning project for review in December 2015, which was assessed by ENSI in August 2017.
-As a result, ENSI formulated certain incidental provisions that were considered necessary for the implementation of the decommissioning of the NPP.
-Taking these incidental provisions

-Geographic location of Swiss nuclear facilities.
-Triangles mark the NPP sites.
-Asterisks mark experimental and research facilities.
-Squares mark facilities for nuclear waste management.
-The dots are major cities. into account, all necessary requirements for issuing the decommissioning order were thus fulfilled from ENSI's point of view.
 Based on the assessments of ENSI and other authorities, the Federal Department of the Environment, Transport, Energy and Communications (DETEC) issued the decommissioning order in June 2018.
 On 20 December 2019, the Mühleberg NPP ceased power operation.
-After final cessation of power operation, the spent fuel elements from the reactor core are transferred to the spent fuel pool.
-In the meantime, all measures to establish a safe technical postoperation are being implemented (see Section F.6).
-Decommissioning is expected to be completed after 15 years.
+After final cessation of power operation, the spent fuel elements from the reactor core were transferred to the spent fuel pool.
+All measures to establish a safe technical post-operation are implemented (see Section F.6).
+Decommissioning is ongoing and expected to be completed in the early 2030s.
+In September 2023, the last spent fuel elements were transported to the Central Interim Storage Facility in Würenlingen.

 The nuclear phase-out has been discussed as part of the parliamentary debate on the Energy Strategy 2050, which required a partial revision of the Nuclear Energy Act.
 Following these discussions, both chambers of the Parliament have decided to refrain from restricting the operational lifetimes of the Swiss nuclear power plants.
 In November 2016, a popular initiative to limit operational lifetime of the Swiss NPPs to 45 years was rejected by the voters in a referendum.
-In May 2017 the Energy Strategy 2050 was accepted by the Swiss people in a popular vote.
+In May 2017 the Energy Strategy 2050 was accepted by the Swiss population in a national referendum.
 It will lead to a gradual withdrawal from nuclear energy and aims at reducing the energy consumption and dependence on fossil energies from abroad, while increasing the proportion of local renewable energy sources.